gideonoludeyi/COSC3P95-A2/README.md

 ## OpenTelemetry Exporter Data

-The `otel_datafiles` directory contains the OpenTelemetry data exported to Jaeger for each combination of advanced features.
+The `otel_datafiles` directory contains the OpenTelemetry data exported to Jaeger for each combination of advanced features in `json` format.
+The associated screenshots of the same name display the visualizations for the traces.